Clinical Education

 Clinical education is an essential component of the George Washington University (GW) physical therapy curriculum.
 The clinical education program includes a series of courses that are integrated throughout the Doctor of Physical Therapy (DPT) curriculum.
 The courses are designed to graduate generalist practitioners who are well prepared to assume the multifaceted and ever-changing role of the physical therapist for patients of all ages across the continuum of care.

 Located regionally, nationally, and internationally, our clinical education opportunities provide depth and breadth to each student’s unique educational experience.
-This part of the curriculum is comprised of two part-time integrated clinical experiences in the second and fourth semesters.
-After completion of all didactic and clinical coursework including a written comprehensive examination, students participate in three full-time clinical internships that are eight, twelve and fourteen weeks in length.
-In order to ensure that students are prepared to sufficiently manage patients across the lifespan and continuum of care, each student will have clinical education experiences that provide learning opportunities with individuals across different ages as well as clinical practice in outpatient and inpatient settings.
+This part of the curriculum is comprised of two part-time integrated clinical experiences (ICE) in the second and fourth semesters.
+After completion of all didactic and clinical coursework, including a written comprehensive examination, students participate in three full-time clinical education experiences that are eight, twelve, and fourteen weeks in length.
+In order to ensure that students are prepared to manage patients sufficiently across the lifespan and continuum of care, each student will have clinical education experiences that provide learning opportunities for individuals across different ages, as well as clinical practice in outpatient and inpatient settings.

 "I have been impressed with the amount of knowledge, developed professional attitudes, and clinical know how GW students arrive with when I work with them as a clinical instructor or as a resident in our program.
 Furthermore, when I take a look across our 15 clinic organization… it’s apparent that many of the effective young leaders in our organization come from GW.”